iterative/dvc.org/content/blog/2021-06-17-june-21-dvc-heartbeat.md

 title: June '21 Heartbeat
 date: 2021-06-17
 description: |
   Monthly updates are here!
-Making sense of the MLOps Landscape, MLOps Community love, our MLOps philosophy, DVC Studio, R for DVC, new learning opportunities, team members and more!
+Making sense of the MLOps Landscape, Community love, our MLOps philosophy, DVC Studio, R for DVC, new learning opportunities, team members and more!
 descriptionLong: |
   This month you will find: